- All About the PTE Score Chart 2026

 1. PTE Score Report: Overall Score

 The overall score on the PTE score chart is based on the candidate’s performance across the entire test.
 The candidate would be required to complete multiple tasks that can be found in our PTE Exam Pattern guide.
-The PTE Score Report contains the test taker's overall scores plus their individual scores across different sections.
+The PTE Score Report contains the test taker's overall scores plus their individual scores from different sections.
 The test is graded against the Global Scale of English (GSE) on a scale of 10-90 points.
 This report strongly highlights the strengths and areas for improvement of the test taker.

 2. PTE Skills Profile